 It is not clear what happened, but we do not expect that it affects the outcome of the analysis and the resulting conclusions.
-We have added the following sentence to the manuscript: "the reason for the bumb/shoulder at around 50 min in Exp.
-3.3. is unclear."
+We have added the following sentence to the manuscript: "The reason for the bumb/shoulder around 50 minutes in experiment 3.3. is unclear."